Fishing tournament

-A fishing tournament, or Angling tournament, is an organised competition among anglers.
+A fishing tournament, or angling tournament, is an organized competition among anglers.
 Fishing tournaments typically take place as a series of competitive events around or on a clearly defined body of water with specific rules applying to each event.
 They can take place on or along the edge of oceans, lakes, rivers, including ice covered bodies of water.

 The tournament

 Fishermen compete for prizes based on the total weight of a given species of fish caught within a predetermined time.
 This sport evolved from local fishing contests into large competitive circuits, especially in North America.
 Competitors may be professional fishermen supported by commercial endorsements.
 Other competitions are based purely on length with mandatory catch and release.
 Either longest fish or total length is documented with a camera and a mandatory sticker or unique item, a practice used since it is hard to weigh a living fish accurately in a boat.

 Tournaments usually involve individuals if the fishing is from the land and teams if conducted from boats.
 A score is awarded for each fish caught.
 The points awarded depend on the fish's weight and species.
 Occasionally a score is divided by the strength of the fishing line used, yielding more points to those who use thinner, weaker line.
 In tag and release competitions, a flat score is awarded per fish species caught, divided by the line strength.
 Usually sport fishing competitions award a prize to the boat or team with the most points earned.
 Thomas Wayne Jones Sr. won the American Bass Anglers (ABA) competition in 2007.
 The tournament was held in November at the Harris Chain of Lakes.
 He was the first African American to win the ABA National Championship Tournament.
 Thomas Jones was awarded a 2008 Triton Bass Boat and a Championship areas.